Oh boy, do I have a thing or two to say about these cards. So here we go.

 This was too weird to be coincidence.
 I considered that maybe they were both part of the same batch, and that there was an issue with that particular batch — but the two cards have different manufacturing dates (and wildly different serial numbers).
 That means that either there was a manufacturing issue that went undetected for multiple batches, or there’s a design flaw with this card.

 For a while, I was going to leave it at that; but at some point, I decided that I should try to have at least three samples of all the cards I’m testing — so I went back to the same Amazon seller and ordered a third one.
-Here’s where the story took a twist: the product packaging was identical, it included another Lexar LRWM05U-7000 card reader, the card design was the same — but the CID data indicates that it’s a completely different card!
+Here’s where the story took a twist: the product packaging was identical, it included another Lexar LRWM05U-7000 card reader, the card design was the same — but the etchings on the back of the card were different, and the CID data indicated that it was a completely different card!
 Every single field in the CID register was different from the other two samples.
 The manufacturer ID indicates that it was made by Phison — which has been known to make Lexar-branded cards in the past (at least, according to CameraMemorySpeed.com) — so my guess is that Lexar simply contracted out part of the production of these cards to Phison.
+This card has not had the same issues that the two Micron-produced samples did.

-The package advertises read speeds of up to 150MB/sec and write speeds of up to 45MB/sec.
-All three samples managed to surpass 150MB/sec on sequential read speeds (putting it more than one standard deviation above average, with two of the samples scoring more than two standard deviations above average), but only sample #3 (the Phison-produced sample) managed to hit the 45MB/sec mark on sequential write speeds.
-Samples #1 and #2 ended up being just slightly above average in this category, while sample #3 ended up being more than one standard deviation above average.
+On the performance front: the package advertises read speeds of up to 150MB/sec and write speeds of up to 45MB/sec.
+All three samples managed to surpass 150MB/sec on sequential read speeds, but only sample #3 (the Phison-produced sample) managed to hit the 45MB/sec mark on sequential write speeds.
+Here’s how things shook out:

 All three samples scored well enough to merit the Class 10 and U3 markings; but frankly, I would have expected better for a name-brand card that had “Professional” as part of its name — especially when there are UHS-I cards that were able to perform better.